So what is a modular building?

 Modular does not mean temporary; in fact, modular or prefabricated buildings offer many significant advantages over more traditional building methods.

 These fall into three key categories:

-Constructing the individual elements of the building under factory conditions means potential on-site delays such as weather limitations are kept to a minimum; groundworks are usually completed on-site whilst the buildings are being constructed in the factory, reducing the overall build schedule.
+Constructing the individual elements of the modular building under factory conditions means potential on-site delays such as weather delays and limitations are kept to a minimum; groundworks are usually completed on-site whilst the buildings are being constructed in a factory environment, reducing the overall build schedule.
 Installation is fast and efficient, with services and other additional options pre-planned and carefully timed to match delivery and completion schedules.

 2. Cost benefits

 The modular building approach is often selected when other build options are not feasible due to time limitations or other constraints such as space and availability.
 In addition, modular units can be moved, extended or even reconfigured to match changing needs, making them the most flexible and economical choice.

 3. Control over quality and health and safety

 Building modular elements in a factory environment means that the entire construction process is more controllable under production line conditions than on a building site.
 This results in improved and safer working conditions, advanced levels of quality control, reduced material wastage and improved levels of sustainability.

 Modular buildings are not temporary solutions, and neither are they limited in terms of design and finish.
 From simple Plastisol through to timber cladding, brick options and a wide range of render choices and colours, you can specify the finish to match your requirements.